Calvin Schiraldi: Early years and amateur career

+Professional career

-New York Mets
+New York Mets (1984–1985)

 Following his performance in the College World Series, Schiraldi was selected by the New York Mets in the first round (27th pick) of the 1983 Major League Baseball draft.
 After going 17–4 with a 2.59 earned run average for the Jackson Mets and Tidewater Tides in 1984, Schiraldi received a September call-up to the Mets.
 He made his major league debut on September 1, starting the second game of a double header against the San Diego Padres, and gave up five runs (four earned) in 3.1 innings.
 Schiraldi did not figure in the decision in that game.
 He made two more starts for the Mets that year, losing both.

 Schiraldi split 1985 between the Mets and Tidewater, earning his first major league win on April 22 against the St. Louis Cardinals.
 Following the season, Schiraldi was traded to the Red Sox along with John Christensen, Wes Gardner and La Schelle Tarver for Bob Ojeda, Tom McCarthy, John Mitchell and Chris Bayer.

-Boston Red Sox
+Boston Red Sox (1986–1987)

 With the International League's Pawtucket Red Sox, Schiraldi was converted to a reliever.
 He made his debut with the big league club on July 20, 1986.
 With no outs, runners on first and third, and the Red Sox already down 6-3 to the Seattle Mariners in the Kingdome, Schiraldi replaced Jeff Sellers in the sixth inning.
 He allowed both inherited base runners to score, and gave up an earned run of his own in the sixth.

 However, he pitched a perfect seventh.

 He pitched again the next day, striking out four in 2 2/3 innings without giving up a run.
 He earned manager John McNamara's trust with similarly impressive performances on July 26 and August 1, and on August 3, with the Red Sox leading the Kansas City Royals, 5–3, Schiraldi entered in the ninth inning with runners on first and second and no outs.
 He struck out the first two batters he faced and retired the third for his first career save.

 Whereas closing duties had been split between Bob Stanley and Joe Sambito up to that point, Schiraldi emerged as the Bosox's closer for the remainder of the season.
 He ended the season with a 4–2 record, nine saves, a 1.41 ERA and 55 strikeouts in 51 innings.

 Schiraldi appeared in four of the seven games of the 1986 American League Championship Series against the California Angels.
 Although he took the loss in game four, he pitched respectably in the series, striking out five in the final two innings of game seven.